Call-for-Code/Project-Sample/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Community](https://img.shields.io/badge/Join-Community-blue)](https://developer.ibm.com/callforcode/solutions/projects/get-started/) [![Website](https://img.shields.io/badge/View-Website-blue)](https://sample-project.s3-web.us-east.cloud-object-storage.appdomain.cloud/)

 _INSTRUCTIONS: This GitHub repository serves as a template you can use to create a new project for the [2023 Call for Code Global Challenge](https://developer.ibm.com/callforcode/global-challenge/).
-Fork or Clone this repository to start entering content for your own Call for Code submission project.
+Use the **Use this template** button to create a new version of this repository and start entering content for your own Call for Code submission project.
 Make sure you have [registered for the 2023 Call for Code Global Challenge](https://developer.ibm.com/callforcode/global-challenge/register/) to access resources and full project submission instructions.
 Remove any "INSTRUCTIONS" sections when you are ready to submit your project._

 _New to Git and GitHub?
 This free online course will get you up to speed quickly: [Getting Started with Git and GitHub](https://www.coursera.org/learn/getting-started-with-git-and-github)_.